-To use the staging component
+\ To use the staging component

-- 1 Add the component to the project and connect the ports to adjacent components. - 2 To add input streams to the DB Staging component, you can drop connections from the data providing component on the staging component.
-The ports are automatically created by the component. - 3 Enter the Connection Parameters as described in "Entering database connection parameters" on page 76. - 4 Create the staging tables.
+1 Add the component to the project and connect the ports to adjacent components.

+2 To add input streams to the DB Staging component, you can drop connections from the data providing component on the staging component.
+The ports are automatically created by the component.
+3 Enter the Connection Parameters as described in "Entering database connection parameters" on page 80.
+4 Create the staging tables.
 If the staging tables you are going to use already exist, go to step 6.
 5 Right-click the component and select either Create Staging Table from Input or Create Staging Table from Port.
 The commands let you create the staging tables optionally based on the IN-port structure of the component or the structure of any other port within the project.
 However, you can also create the staging tables manually by using third party tools.
 Staging options are defined by using the Stage Options window.
 This window also lets you define the Truncate Table and the Write Block Size for each staging table.
 6 Open the Query window by clicking Query button, and enter the query that selects the data from the staging area.
-Optional properties Read Block Size e number of records forwarded to the next component within a single step is ed on the value of Read Block Size.
+Optional properties Read Block Size The number of records forwarded to the next component within a single step is based on the value of Read Block Size.
 Pre-processing SQL One or more SQL statements to be executed during the initialization of the component.
 If you are using multiple statements, make sure you are separating them with a semicolon (;).
-Post-processing SQL exe e or more SQL statements to be executed after all components have finished cution.
-If you are using multiple statements, make sure you are separating n with a semicolon (;).
-See "Entering database connection parameters" on page 76 for more information on the previous and the following properties: • Database • Schema • Standardize Data Format • Database Options
+Post-processing SQL One or more SQL statements to be executed after all components have finished execution.
+If you are using multiple statements, make sure you are separating them with a semicolon (;).
+"Entering database connection parameters" on page 80 for more ormation on the previous and the following properties: • Database